coreybruyere/coreybruyere-v3/README.md

 A starter template to build amazing static websites with Gatsby, Contentful and Netlify.
 Inspired by [gatsby-contentful-starter](https://github.com/contentful-userland/gatsby-contentful-starter).

+## Additional README items

+Spend time customzing README to adhere to personal set up.
+Add items below:

+### Environment set up

+Create `.env.development` and `.env.production` files in the root of the project with a `CONTENTFUL_SPACE_ID` variable and `CONTENTFUL_ACCESS_TOKEN` variable with their associated values that can be found in Contentful. `.env.development` will need an additional variable of `CONTENTFUL_HOST` with a value of `preview.contentful.com`.

 ## Features

 - Contentful integration with ready to go placeholder content